The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 \subsection{Analysis}

 To analyze our interview data, we adopted an inductive approach.
 This involved grouping participant expressions into larger themes via an interpretive qualitative approach \cite{merriam2019qualitative}.
-Open coding was conducted by the primary authors, followed by an organization of themes among all authors via an iterative thematic analysis approach~\cite{smith2015qualitative}.
+Open coding was conducted by the primary authors, followed by a organization of themes among all authors via an iterative thematic analysis approach~\cite{smith2015qualitative}.
+Initially, open coding generated 12 themes, which also guided the structure of our results.
 Example codes that emerged included ``mental healthcare before chatbot use'' or ``first use of LLM chatbots for support'' or ``privacy considerations.''
 Codes were clustered into broader thematic categories, including initial engagements with LLM chatbots for mental health support, LLM chatbots as therapeutic agents, and therapeutic alignment and misalignment.
+To ensure reliability in our thematic analysis, we maintained a shared coding document and conducted iterative coding meetings to discuss emerging themes.
+In cases where interpretations diverged, we revisited participant quotes and engaged in collaborative discussions to reach a consensus.
+Following the thematic analysis, we further connected them to the common therapeutic values across diverse forms of psychotherapy, highlighted in \ref{2.1}, grounded in the study team’s expertise in mental health.
+Specifically, after identifying initial themes, we systematically reviewed a list of therapeutic values and grouped participant quotes and themes according to the values they related to.
+For example, statements reflecting participants’ experiences of LLM chatbots providing a non-judgmental space were linked to unconditional positive regard, while narratives describing the chatbots' role in meaning-making were tied to re-authoring (see Appendix~\ref{app:detailed-example} for detailed mappings).
+Additionally, we have attached the interview protocol and questionnaire as supplementary material to provide further insight into the topics covered during the interviews.
 In the following sections, we discuss the role of these themes in how participants understood and used LLM chatbots for mental health support.